 Most, though not all, denominations require clergy to complete an educational program as a condition of ordination.
 Many people get their ministry education by enrolling in a Master of Divinity degree program at a theological seminary.
 Though some denominations also recognize bachelor’s degrees or other types of educational credentials earned at undergraduate schools or Bible institutes.

 - Consider a school sponsored by one’s own denomination.
 Many denominations require ministry candidates to complete coursework in denominational policy and it is usually easiest to find these courses at an affiliated school.

 If you meet the qualifications necessary to become ordained, you will be able to schedule an ordination ceremony.
 These ceremonies vary significantly according to the denominational or church policies.
-Typically a senior clergy person, bishop or denominational official conducts the ceremony, which affirms the ministerial call and gifts of the person being ordained.
+Typically a senior clergy person, bishop or denominational official conducts the ceremony.

 If you are not already serving in a ministry role, you should begin looking for a job.
 In some denominations, a bishop or denominational official will place you in a church or ministry setting.
 While other denominations require clergy to find their own jobs by making contact with congregations, or institutions who are seeking a minister.